omar-ahmed62/Football-Management-System-ConsoleApp/README.md

 - **Player Management** — add players to a team with a shirt number and position; view a team's squad
 - **Match Management** — create matches between two teams, record goals with the scoring player, finish a match, and view results
 - **Input Validation** — all user input is validated (empty names, non-numeric input, out-of-range menu choices) so the program never crashes on bad input
+- **Database Persistence** — teams and players are saved to a SQL Server database using data access layer

 ## Concepts Applied